-The Trust was originally formed on 11th September 2000, Amica Care Trust relaunched under its new name on January 7th 2019.
+The Trust was originally formed on 11th September 2000.
+Amica Care Trust relaunched under its new name on January 7th 2019.

-Governed by a Board of Trustees the Trust owns and operates five nursing and social care homes These homes are situated in Bromsgrove (2), Crewkerne, Dorchester and Exmouth
+The Trust is governed by a Board of Trustees

+The Trust owns and operates five nursing and social care homes

+The Homes are situated in Bromsgrove (2),

+Crewkerne, Dorchester and Exmouth

-The Trust is also the freeholder of 183 independent living apartments in Exmouth, Bromsgrove and Dorchester co-located with three of the Trust's Care Homes, and an older persons independent living complex in Taunton, Somerset.
+The Trust is the freeholder of 183 independent living apartments and cottages in Exmouth, Bromsgrove and Dorchester co-located with three of the Trust's Care Homes, and an independent older persons living complex in Taunton, Somerset

-Amica Care Trust And Exmouth Court (Management) Ltd
+Amica Care Trust and Housman Park (Management) Ltd

 Amica Care Trust is a charity whose purpose is to care for older people and disabled.
 The Trustees policy is to own and manage care services in the United Kingdom and to develop other care services of an innovative nature with particular emphasis on the provision of independent living accommodation for older people.
-Amica Care Trust is a closed trust and the properties it manages must be self-supporting so that, at the appropriate time, further developments can be undertaken.
+AMICA CARE TRUST is a closed trust and the properties it manages must be self supporting so that, at the appropriate time, further developments can be undertaken.

-Exmouth Court (Management) Ltd is the management company, which provides the services for the upkeep and maintenance of Exmouth Court.
-The services are paid for by the residents of Exmouth Court through the Service Charge.
-Exmouth Court (Management) Ltd is a Guarantee Company and is run on a not for profit basis.
+Housman Park (Management) Ltd is the management company which provides the services for the upkeep and maintenance of Housman Park.
+The services are paid for by the residents of Housman Park through the Service Charge.
+Housman Park (Management) Ltd is a Guarantee Company and is run on a not for profit basis.

-The Directors of Exmouth Court (Management) Ltd attach great importance of effective communication with residents and consultation on matters of importance.
+The Directors of Housman Park (Management) Ltd attach great importance of effective communication with residents and consultation on matters of importance.
 For this reason, it is essential that residents are fully aware of their rights, the major items within the lease, the people involved as the Landlord and Management Company, the services that are provided and the way in which residents' concerns are dealt with.
-This Information Guide, (which is supplied to all residents), will try to explain these points.
-If you have any further queries, please do not hesitate to contact the Independent Living Manager on site or the administration staff at the addresses listed on pages VII, 28 and 37 of this document.
+This Information Guide, (which is supplied to all property owners), will try to explain these points.
+If you have any further queries, please do not hesitate to contact the Independent Living Manager on site or the administration staff at the addresses listed on pages vii, 28 and 37 of this document.

-John Whittaker Director, Exmouth Court (Management) Ltd
+John Whittaker Director, Housman Park (Management) Ltd